hfkang/ece353notes/Lecture 28 - 2.md

 #### Procedure
 1. look in sys-wide openfile table
 2. look in storage for inode and put it in syswide openfile table
-3. store in ppoft a links to sw-oft
+3. store in ppoft a links to system wide open filet table

 ### Blitz File management
 in blitz we dont really have files .. we have contiguous sectors.